seetadev/FEVM-Med/FEVM-Medical-Counselling/FVM-NFT-Voting-DAO-Quotation/NFT-generator-FVM/README.md

 Creating an NFT on the Filecoin Virtual Machine (FVM / FEVM) with Bacalhau Stable Diffusion

-We are extending the example for creating an NFT on the Filecoin Virtual Machine (FVM / FEVM) with Bacalhau Stable Diffusion created by @developerally for Medical Counseling.
+We are extending the example for creating an NFT on the Filecoin Virtual Machine (FVM / FEVM) with Bacalhau Stable Diffusion created by @developerally for Medical Counseling Requests and for public hospital doctors to improve better medical counseling outcomes and enable early stage detection of health issues.

 Contracts found under /pages/api/hardhat